 Canadian points collectors who have gotten US credit cards will likely find themselves with a stash of US-issued Amex MR points at some juncture.
 You have the ability of converting these US Amex MR points into Canadian ones at a 1:1 – but should you?

 As mentioned earlier, there are no transfer partners that we can access in Canada, but not in the US.
-So we wouldn’t be unlocking any additional transfer possibilities by initiating a northbound transfer.
+Thus, we wouldn’t be unlocking any additional transfer possibilities by initiating a northbound transfer.

-However, I think we can all agree that Marriott Bonvoy is far from the most valuable use for Amex US MR points, given their wide array of additional transfer options.
-So unless you desperately wanted to earn hotel points instead of airline miles, this option wouldn’t be worth pursuing.
+However, Marriott Bonvoy is far from the most valuable use for Amex US MR points, given their wide array of additional transfer options.
+So unless you desperately wanted to earn hotel points instead of airline miles, this option likely wouldn’t be worth pursuing.

 Indeed, there’s a lot more potential when we think about transferring points in the opposite direction, which brings us to…

 Converting Amex MR Points from Canada to US